Twileigh/100-days-of-code/log.md

 will benefit me in the long run.
 I will then be able to know Java inside and out while having Kotlin as an alternative in the future.
 Still staying strong and studying my ass off!

 **DAILY GOALS**: Continue with Java fundamentals and get to a solid stopping point (methods) and then practice what I have learned.

+## Day 9-11 (June 2, 2020)

+**DAILY GOALS**: Review and finish excercises on Java course.
+Set up linux on laptop.

+**Today's Progress**:
+- 2100: Off to the races!
+Starting with the review.
+- 2130: Review went well.
+Now on to the exercises!!
+- 2230: Finished course exercises for the night.
+- 2300: Installing UBUNTU on laptop.

+**Thoughts**:
+- I get so lost in learning and programming, I forget to commit daily accomplishments.
+I need to set that as goals if I can't seem to get the time to commit to GitHub repo..Better documentation on Round 1 of #100daysofcode.
+- Since learning Git and gaining more confidence in the process, on top of learning Java, I will be dedicating 30min-1hr each day to learning Linux.
+- Java is coming swimmingly!
+I am still on classes as I do not want to rush but the practice has set a stronger foundation that I have learned with JS or Python.
+Onward!

+**Link to work**: None.

 **Today's Progress**:
 - 2200 - Kids are down, mind is racing and motivated to keep going!